celinaschr/wiesnhack_team1/readme.txt

     - Current iBeacon plugin version not working with Android 8 (Oreo)
     - iBeacon Wrapper not working with Android 8 + 7
-    - View not updating when not using zones and iBeacon delegate functions }
+    - View not updating when not using zones and iBeacon delegate functions
+    - When connected to an other active / running Bluetooth device (e.g. listen musik withe BT headphones) beacons won't show up }